 Straining and Difficulty Urinating

 Cats experiencing urinary tract infections often exhibit visible strain during urination.
+Straining to urinate is a hallmark of lower urinary tract issues in cats, which can be caused by inflammation, physical obstructions, or other underlying problems.
 Watch for your cat spending unusually long periods in the litter box or making repeated trips without much success.

 This straining reflects inflammation and irritation within the urinary tract and signals the need for veterinary evaluation.
 Some cats assume the urination posture but produce nothing, a particularly alarming sign that warrants immediate attention.